-Over 3100 species of Invertebrates have been recorded in the Regional Park, of which certain classifications will be considered in greater depth below.
+Over 3100 species of invertebrates have been recorded in the Regional Park, of which certain classifications will be considered in greater depth below.

 A lack of comprehensive data prevents a thorough assessment of the value of the Lee Valley as a whole for invertebrates.
 Some groups, such as dragonflies and butterflies, have been well studied while others have had less attention.
 However, a number of rare species have been identified and their presence is likely to be indicative of rich invertebrate habitats.
-Present knowledge points to the wetland and grassland habitats as being of most importance, recent surveys on the brownfield sites at Queen Elizabeth Olympic Park have shown an important assemblage.
+Present knowledge points to the wetland and grassland habitats being of most importance and recent surveys on the brownfield sites at Queen Elizabeth Olympic Park have shown an important assemblage.

-Invertebrate surveys that have been carried out primarily in the south of the Regional Park have highlighted a number of UK priority species including Brown-banded Carder Bee (Bombus humilis) found at sites across the lower Lee Valley, a planthopper (Ribautodelphax imitans) on Queen Elizabeth Olympic Park and Rammey Marsh, Streaked Bombardier Beetle (Brachinus sclopeta), Stag Beetle (Lucanus cervusare) and Phoenix Fly (Dorycera graminum) recorded on Rammey Marsh.
-The Shining

-Ramshorn Snail (Segmentina nitida) is associated with the grazing marsh ditches on Cornmill Meadows and is noted in the SSSI designation although there are no recent surveys to record its status.
+Invertebrate surveys that have been carried out primarily in the south of the Regional Park have highlighted a number of UK priority species including Brown-banded Carder Bee (Bombus humilis) found at sites across the lower Lee Valley, a planthopper Ribautodelphax imitans on Queen Elizabeth Olympic Park and Rammey Marsh, Streaked Bombardier Beetle (Brachinus sclopeta), Stag Beetle (Lucanus cervusare) and Phoenix Fly (Dorycera graminum) recorded on Rammey Marsh.
+The Shining Ramshorn Snail (Segmentina nitida) is associated with the grazing marsh ditches on Cornmill Meadows and is noted in the SSSI designation although there were no records in the 2018 site survey.

-There are a number of Red Data Book species found across a range of habitats in the Park.
-Recent surveys have confirmed the importance of the urban brownfield areas for invertebrates including the Red Data Book True Flies (Cistogaster globosa) and (Chorisops nagatomii) and Regional Species of Conservation Concern (Merzomyia westermanni) Adonis' Ladybird (Hippodamia Adonia variegate) and the planthopper (Asiraca clavicornis) which has seen a UK decline and is restricted mainly to London and the Thames Estuary.
+There are a number of Red Data Book species found across a range of habitats in the park.
+Recent surveys have confirmed the importance of the urban brownfield areas for invertebrates including the Red Data Book True Flies Cistogaster globosa and Chorisops nagatomii and Regional Species of Conservation Concern Merzomyia westermanni, Adonis' Ladybird (Hippodamia Adonia variegate) and the planthopper Asiraca clavicornis which has seen a UK decline and is restricted mainly to London and the Thames Estuary.

 Many species of invertebrate have close associations with grassland habitats.
-The Red Data Book beetle species (Olibrus flavicornis) has been recorded on a number of the grassland sites and is known on the continent to be often associated with Autumn Hawkbit (Leontodon autumnalis).
-The fly Acinia corniculata has close associations with Common and Black Knapweed and has been found on Walthamstow Marshes, Rammey Marsh and Queen Elizabeth Olympic Park.
-The True Bugs Stictopleurus punctatonervosus and Stictopleurus abutilon were once confined to the Thames Gateway area but have now increased their distribution, the former of which is found on Cheshunt Marsh.
-Another True Bug Lygus pratensis is also associated with the valleys grasslands, once localised it has recently extended its range.
+The Red Data Book beetle species Olibrus flavicornis has been recorded on a number of the grassland sites and is known on the continent to be often associated with Autumn Hawkbit (Leontodon autumnalis).
+The fly Acinia corniculata has close associations with Common Knapweed (centaurea nigra) and has been found on Walthamstow Marshes, Rammey Marsh and Queen Elizabeth Olympic Park.
+The True Bugs Stictopleurus punctatonervosus and Stictopleurus abutilon were once confined to the Thames Gateway area but have now increased their distribution, the former is found on Cheshunt Marsh.
+Another True Bug Lygus pratensis is also associated with the valley's grasslands, once localised it has recently extended its range.

 Whilst not extensive the woodland of the valley have a number of invertebrates recorded which have close associations, including the Red Data Book Drab Wood-soldierfly (Solva marginata), the larvae of which develop in rotting wood and the Brown Ant (Lasius brunneus) a Regional Species of Conservation Concern found on Gunpowder Park.
-One of the Pill boxes here also has a population of the Cave Spider (Meta bournetti).
-The large and spectacular Musk Beetle (Aromia moschata), a nationally scarce species associated with willows, especially pollards has been recorded on Gunpowder Park.
+One of the pillboxes here also has a population of the Cave Spider (Meta bournetti).
+The large and spectacular Musk Beetle (Aromia moschata), a nationally scarce species associated with willows, especially pollards has also been recorded on Gunpowder Park.

-Wet grasslands are rich in invertebrates however have been under surveyed in the Valley.
+Wet grasslands are rich in invertebrates however have been under surveyed in the valley.
 The Red Data Book fly Subclytia rotundiventris is often associated with damp grassland as well as scrub habitat and has been recorded on Rammey Marsh.
 Aquatic invertebrates are poorly studied but older records of scarce bugs, such as lesser water-boatman species, hint that important species remain to be discovered, probably in the richer or older wetland habitats.